Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Methods and derivations

 \subsection{Definition of basis}

-To prove the formulas for SU(3) singlet operators applied to LSH basis kets, it is necessary to know how that basis is actually defined.
+To prove the formulas for SU(3) singlet operators applied to LSH basis kets, it is necessary to recall how that basis is actually defined.
 The naive LSH states are defined as

 \footnote{In this work, any operator raised to the zeroth power is understood to be shorthand for the identity operator: $(L_{IJ}^\dagger)^0 = (T_A^\dagger)^0 = (T_B^\dagger)^0 \equiv 1$.}.
-Above, the notation $\kett{\cdots}$ is used to indicate a basis ket that is not necessarily normalized to unity.
+As mentioned earlier, the notation $\kett{*}$ is used to indicate a basis ket that is not necessarily normalized to unity.
 In this notation, the total vacuum ket $\ket{0}$ may also be written as

-The vacuum is normalized to unity by definition: $\braket{0|0}=1$.
+The vacuum is normalized to unity by definition: $\bbrakett{0|0}=\braket{0|0}=1$.

-The above construction is a direct generalization of the SU(2) trivalent vertex Hilbert space.
+The above construction is a direct generalization of the SU(2) trivalent vertex Hilbert space \cite{Raychowdhury:2019iki}.
 In Part I, we have discussed the fact that for SU(3), in contrast to SU(2), the basis states simply constructed from products of pure-creation singlets are not all orthogonal to each other.
-The LSH ``quantum numbers'' therefore fail to be ``good'' quantum numbers for SU(3), in the sense that states with different quantum numbers are not necessarily orthogonal.
+The LSH ``quantum numbers'' therefore fail to be ideal quantum numbers for SU(3), in the sense that states with different quantum numbers are not necessarily orthogonal.
 It is for this reason we refer to the above basis as ``naive.''
 Nonetheless, we argued in Part I that the naive basis is still a valid one, i.e., the states are linearly independent and complete, but not overcomplete.
-Our argument was not a mathematical proof, but the results and proofs reported in the present work demonstrate completeness for Hamiltonian dynamics; the basis evidently spans the dynamical Hilbert space because it is closed under the application of any SU(3) singlet operator that could appear in the Hamiltonian.
+Our argument was not a mathematical proof, but the results and proofs reported in the present work demonstrate completeness for Hamiltonian dynamics; the basis in Eq.~\eqref{eq:naive basis kets} evidently spans the dynamical Hilbert space because it is closed under the application of any SU(3) singlet operator that could appear in the Hamiltonian.